 Current Student Information

 Each semester, your advisor will review your academic progress.
 If there are no deviations from your approved Matriculation (MAT) Plan, you will be made eligible to register for courses for the upcoming term.
-If deviations are noted or changes are necessary, you will need to schedule time to consult with your advisor prior to registration to update your MAT Plan.
+If deviations are noted, or changes are necessary, you will need to schedule a time to consult your advisor before registration to update your MAT Plan.
 While ABSN students are not required to complete the Matriculation Long Range Plan, their progress is still monitored by the ABSN program.
 If it is determined that a student needs to decelerate, a specific deceleration plan will be sent to the student by the advisor and program director.

 Long Range Plan FAQ

 What is the Academic Interest Inventory?
-The Academic Interest Inventory is a worksheet completed by you that helps your advisor understand your academic interest and enrollment concerns.
+The Academic Interest Inventory is a worksheet you complete that helps your advisor understand your academic interest and enrollment concerns.

 What do I do if I repeat or fail a course?
-If you fail or repeat a course, you are recommended to update the planner accordingly with the change.
+If you fail or repeat a course, you must update the planner accordingly with the change.
 Please work with your advisor to review the change and approve a new plan if necessary.

 When is the Long Range Plan available for submission?
 The Long Range Plan is available to new and current students at varying times.
 All new students will have access once the enrollment deposit is submitted and the Net ID and password have been issued.
-Current students have access to the Long Range Planner at all times; however, bookbagging and registration for courses only happens during set times of the year.
+Current students have access to the Long Range Planner at all times; however, shopping cart and course registration only happen during set times of the year.
 Please visit the academic calendar for semester registration dates and times.

 What is a "what-if" report?
 The "what-if" report will be used to develop your Matriculation Plan.
-In this report you are basically notifying your advisor of how you would like to chart your academic plan.
-Once your original plan is approved and signed by yourself and your advisor, you can also use this tool to determine how your academic plan would change if you made significant changes such as added a major, specialty or took a leave of absence.
+In this report, you are notifying your advisor of how you would like to chart your academic plan.
+Once your original plan is approved and signed by yourself and your advisor, you can also use this tool to determine how your academic plan would change if you made significant changes, such as adding a major or specialty or taking a leave of absence.
 You can add up to two "what if" reports into the system.

 DukeHub: This is Duke University's student portal.
 All students register for courses online.

 Long Range Plan: This is one of the functions of the DukeHub system.
-The Long Range Plan includes a series of questions and tasks that must be completed prior to course registration.
+The Long Range Plan includes questions and tasks that must be completed before course registration.